everton0991/react-ebook-store/README.md

-This project is test and was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project is only for test purpose and was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Folder Structure